All-access membership for life story writers (bundle, personal track)

 • There is always a replay of our classes with transcripts.
 Past classes with slides and workshets are available in the learning library on demand.

 • Classes are held Thursdays at 10 AM Mountain time.
-(That's noon Eastern, 11 Central, 10 Pacific and 5 PM in London).
+(That's noon Eastern, 11 Central, 9 Pacific and 5 PM in London).

-• We teach at lease one extended workshop per year.
+• We teach at least one extended workshop per year.
 These are included free for members.
 Past topics (which are now available on demand) have been on making video stories, navigating sensitive subjects, and laying out books.

 Bonuses & Benefits!